Top Most Popular Foods in Libya

 - Couscouse belkhodra (with vegetables)

-Both types are similar to each other.
-However, the first type does not have vegetables and is mainly onions, spicy sauce, chickpeas, and plenty of meat.
-The second the type, Couscouse belkhodra, has vegetables in addition to the first type of ingredients.
+The first type does not contain many vegetables and mainly consists of onions, spicy sauce, chickpeas, and plenty of meat.
+The second type, couscouse belkhodra, also contains vegetables in addition to the first type of ingredients.

 2. Asida (عصيدة)